Stock Market Bears Reward Patience

 It follows that slowing or containing the virus alone will not be enough to send the economy back to the top of the GDP mountain.
 Indeed, history shows that consumers take a while to spend in earnest after a pandemic, even as they begin returning from furloughs or finding new employment.

 The reality for investment markets?
 This will continue to be an epic battle between unfortunate economic circumstances and unprecedented amounts of economic stimulus.
-And the primary winner of the battle in the near-term is intra-day price volatility.
+And the primary winner of the battle in the near term is intra-day price volatility.

 On the stimulus side, stock bulls know that there has never been anything quite like it.
 Get a gander at what the Federal Reserve is throwing at the financial system: